Recent Examples of setter from the Web

 The spike in inflation over the past year has caused concern among some rate-setters at the Bank of England.

 Seniors are the likely pace setters here, though one or both will probably be asked to up his production through the air.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'setter.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-First Known Use of SETTER
+First Known Use of setter

-Seen & Heard
+Seen and Heard

 What made you want to look up setter?
 Please tell us where you read or heard it (including the quote, if possible).